Candace lives in Tennessee with her husband and a bunch of furry creatures. She frequently experiences laryngitis.

 I also think about people who have no say in the world around them.
 There are many voices in the world that are silenced.
-Having a voice but not being able to use it is because of oppression would be a torment of another source.
+Having a voice but not being able to use it because of oppression would be a torment of another source.

 Being able to say what I want, even if it is a voice of dissension is a blessing.
-Being able to speak and laugh and talk to those around me is something I know longer take for granted.
+Being able to speak and laugh and talk to those around me is something I no longer take for granted.
 Sore throats can make a person grateful just to have a voice.